Cuba Travel Formalities

 • Are Cuban cities safe to walk on my own?

 All Cuban cities are quite safe as they are relatively free from the well-known street dangers encountered in other countries.
-The Cuban people themselves and travelers can equally walk the cities and streets day and night without having to be concerned about criminal behaviour.
+The Cuban people themselves and travelers can equally walk the cities and streets day and night without having to be concerned about criminal behavior.
+Purse snatching and mugging are not unknown but are rare in the extreme and pose no problem for anyone with minimal street smarts.
+In major cities a friendly police officer can be found fairly quickly, and in tourist areas there is probably one on the next corner.

-Care should be taken against pickpockets in crowded places like public buses, discos, bars and theatres.
-Still, few travelers to Cuba will likely experience anything more than the nuisance of an occasional peddler of artefacts or a young hustler wanting to be your guide.
+Care should be taken against pickpockets in crowded places like public buses, discos, bars and theaters.
+Still, few travelers to Cuba will likely experience anything more than the nuisance of an occasional peddler of artifacts or a young hustler wanting to be your guide.

 Here's a sample list of clothing: